redpanda-data/connect/website/docs/components/rate_limits/local.md

 ### `count`

-`number` The maximum number of requests to allow for a given period of time.
+The maximum number of requests to allow for a given period of time.

+Type: `number`
+Default: `1000`

 ### `interval`

-`string` The time window to limit requests by.
+The time window to limit requests by.

+Type: `string`
+Default: `"1s"`